History of Toddington services

 They considered building a lengthy ramp to allow deliveries to be made to the top floor, but decided against it.
 They had a lengthy discussion with the Ministry about an area marked for landscaping, which they now wanted to be staff parking.

 Granada said they were waiting for the large retaining wall on the southbound side to be built.
 It was originally going to be surfaced with brick, but this was changed.
-They didn't take up opportunities to develop other parts of the services or use the time to complete the paperwork, which the Ministry believes was an attempt to avoid paying rent.
+They didn't take up opportunities to develop other parts of the project or use the time to complete the paperwork, which the Ministry believes was an attempt to avoid paying rent.

 Meanwhile, there was a fatality on 30 April 1964, when a contractor was installing the street lighting and made contact with the high voltage cables.
 Two more people were injured in the tragedy.

 Partial facilities eventually opened on 20 May 1964, about two years later than expected.
-The transport cafés, parking and repair bays were also opened, causing confusion and congestion that led to concerns about how the full site would operate.
+The transport cafés, parking and repair bays were also opened, causing confusion and congestion that led to concerns about how the finished site would operate.
 Temporary kiosks were provided in the coach parks.
 The finished building opened in 1965.

 Operation